 LEGISLATION.
 At any time after the Initial Date of Deposit, legislation may be enacted affecting the Securities in the Trust or the issuers of the Securities.
-Changing approaches to regulation, particularly with respect to the environment, or with respect to the petroleum or tobacco industries, may have a negative impact on certain companies represented in the Municipal Funds.
+Changing approaches to regulation, particularly with respect to the environment, or with respect to the petroleum or tobacco industries, may have a negative impact on certain companies.
 There can be no assurance that future legislation, regulation or deregulation will not have a material adverse effect on the Trust or will not impair the ability of the issuers of the Securities to achieve their business goals.